 - Water Heater Age

-The usual duration of a residential water heater with correct upkeep is 10–12 years.
-Although your old water heater isn’t having problems, it’s at a greater concern of a bad leak.
+The usual life span of a residential water heater with correct upkeep is 10–12 years.
+Although your water heater isn’t having problems, it could be at a greater concern of a bad leak.

 If you’re unclear of your water heater’s age, inspect the identification sticker on the heater.
 This states the manufacturing date and serial number.